Back to all articles

 When your device recommends a system update, don’t ignore it, because taking the time to perform security updates is a big part of keeping your digital identity squeaky clean and extra safe while.

-#2 – Cover your webcam.
+#2 – Cover your webcam

 That means there really aren’t legal protections for employees who are being monitored.
 State laws vary over whether companies must even tell workers whether they’re using tracking software.
 Some states do not require that workers be notified first.
 And it’s not like there’s a huge lobby in Congress that’s going to push through laws, either.
-Remote work surveillance has been called a land grab with very, very few safeguards in place.
+Remote work surveillance has been called a land grab with very few safeguards in place.

-In order to keep productivity high while working remotely, some companies are turning to tools like Sneek and Time Doctor.
+To keep productivity high while working remotely, some companies are turning to tools like Sneek and Time Doctor.

 • Time Doctor downloads videos of employees’ screens while they work and can also enable a computer’s webcam to take a picture of the employee every 10 minutes.

 • Sneek, meanwhile, features a “wall of faces” for each office.
-The software stays on throughout the workday and features constantly-updating photos of workers taken through their laptop camera every one to five minutes.
+The software stays on throughout the workday and features constantly updating photos of workers taken through their laptop camera every one to five minutes.

 Creepy, right?
 If you don’t like this kind of online privacy violation, simply cover your webcam and opt out.